drwhut/tabletop-club/docs/custom_assets/asset_packs/asset_pack_structure.rst

    ; You can tell the game to not import certain objects. ignore = true

+   ; You can create new objects that inherit the properties of another object, ; which you can then overwrite.
+   [Light Object]
+   parent = "Heavy Object"

+   mass = 1.0 ; = 1.0g

 Here is the full list of properties you can modify in ``config.cfg``:

 +-------------------+-----------+------------------+----------------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+